frankaburns/fractionLesson/README.md

 3. Incorrect Number of Answers
 4. Average time spent during the lesson

-Below Find the High Level Design (HLD) of the Math Lesson, depicting the interactions of the various components.
+Below Find the High Level Design (HLD) of the Fraction Lesson, depicting the interactions of the various components.

 ```mermaid